Scapegoat tree: Sketch of proof for cost of insertion

+This bound holds for all 0.5 < α < 1.

 Deletion

 Scapegoat trees are unusual in that deletion is easier than insertion.
 To enable deletion, scapegoat trees need to store an additional value with the tree data structure.
 This property, which we will call MaxNodeCount simply represents the highest achieved NodeCount.
 It is set to NodeCount whenever the entire tree is rebalanced, and after insertion is set to max(MaxNodeCount, NodeCount).